Senior Handbook

 ECONOMICS – General Subject

+The discipline of Economics is integral to every aspect of our lives: our employment opportunities, business operations and living standards.
+The subject challenges us to use evidence and be innovative when solving problems in a world of complex global relationships and trends, where a knowledge of economic forces and flows leads to better decisions.
+In Economics, decision making is core: how to allocate and distribute scarce resources to maximise well-being.
 The field of economics is typically divided into two: microeconomics being the study of individuals, households and businesses; and macroeconomics, the study of economy-wide phenomena.
 Within this context, students study opportunity costs, economic models and the market forces of demand and supply.
 These concepts are applied to real-world issues of how and why markets may be modified, and the effects of government strategies and interventions.
 The final units of the course dissect and interpret the complex nature of international economic relationships and the dynamics of Australia’s place in the global economy.

 Pathways